GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

 - server_ipv6: 2604:a880:800:c1::181:7001		[/matrix/awx/server_vars.yml]

-6) Observe 'subscription_id' in server_vars.yml, if it's a MemberPress subscription (Starts with I-) launch '00 - Ansible Create MP Subscription' with the above variables, otherwise if it's a manual subscription (Starts with T-) launch '00 - Ansible Create Manual Subscription'.
+6) Observe 'subscription_id' in server_vars.yml, if it's a MemberPress subscription (Starts with sub_) launch '00 - Ansible Create MP Subscription' with the above variables, otherwise if it's a manual subscription (Starts with T-) launch '00 - Ansible Create Manual Subscription'.

 7) Ensure the previous backup has been moved: